-People of Color - In the US, about 38 percent of African Americans and 50 percent of Latinos do not have access to a single paid sick day.
+People of color - In the US, about 38 percent of African Americans and 50 percent of Latinos do not have access to a single paid sick day.
+More than 25 percent of Latino households and 30 percent of African American households have no savings and cannot afford to take unpaid time off from work.